Developing a Workplace Policy Response to Domestic and Family Violence

 - Developing a policy on workplace violence.

-- Strategies to protect employees from abusive phone calls and emails.
+- Practical technological updates to protect employees from abusive phone calls and emails.

 Organisations introducing a DFV Policy should ensure all staff members understand the policy and supervisors and managers undertake training on the implementation of the policy.
 Ideally each organisation should have a specially trained contact or DFV resource officer who is a key point of contact and referral.